Frequently Asked Questions

 What Are the camp dates for Staff?

-Camp Staff begin their time with us at camp starting with Staff Training.
+Camp Staff begin their time with us at Staff Training.
 The dates for Staff Training are posted on the "Application Page" of our website.
 Staff should be able to attend all of in-person staff training; This is an important time for meeting your fellow camp staff and learning about your responsibilites and the expectations of camp.
 Staff should also be prepared to stay for all ten weeks of camper's camp through the weekend.
 Our camp staff contracts begin with staff training and end the Sunday after camp is over for campers.
+Summer 2023 will run May 21st - August 13.

 How will I travel to camp?